Dive Alaska was founded in 2004 to grow local diving and expand the opportunities available to the Alaskan diving community.

 In 2017, Scott decided to step back from GUE instructing.
 In what would turn out to be a stroke of foreshadowing, his final student to pass a GUE course with him was Dive Alaska’s current shop manager, Ron Fancher, a long-time employee and a diver who shares Scott’s passion for scuba diving, instructing, and helping foster and grow the local dive community.
 When Scott announced his retirement at the end of the year, he passed the reigns to Ron and the rest of the Dive Alaska crew, and stepped back to enjoy more time with his lovely wife and grandchildren.

 With the full knowledge that Scott left a legacy that would be a challenge to live up too, Ron and the rest of the Dive Alaska team have been off and running ever since (with the added help of Scott’s occasional guidance and advice).

 Today, Dive Alaska is capable of blending trimix, nitrox, and supplying argon fills.
 As a PADI 5-star Instructor Development Center, we can provide Instructor-level training and a full range of courses from a wide range of agencies.
 We have rental equipment sufficient to outfit a wide variety of skill sets and preferences.
-There are currently 3 instructors, 2 dive masters, 4 shop employees, and one very supportive wife!
+There are currently 5 instructors, 8 dive masters, 6 full-time shop employees, and one very supportive wife!
 Our passion is sharing our little portion of the ocean with our students, visitors, and other divers.